I am back! Hope you guys had wonderful holidays!

 I never fry anything!
 I have a deep-frying phobia.

 I, like the rest of humanity, happen to love fried food!
 Anything deep-fried is positively out of this world.
 I bet if you deep-fried a boot it would taste delicious, but as much as I love these crispy edibles I’m still wary of deep-frying at home.
 I’m sure it would be a different story if I had a proper deep fryer, but if I had said deep fryer I would also be 300 pounds.
-Currently, I own Waring Pro DF280 – I got it after I read this review.
 So, I figure it’s in my best interest to make deep fat frying as cumbersome as possible.
 I didn’t even do a legit deep fry for this week’s recipe.
 It was more of a shallow fry; I couldn’t quite bring myself to add the full amount of oil, guilt was holding me back.
+This time, I simply borrowed a deep fryer from my friend, it was Waring deep fryer.

 Yes, it was messy and yes, I did fear my kitchen afterwards, but these almond crusted fried shrimp were well worth the grease burns.
 I served them atop a mound of spicy mango salad and garnished the whole lot with fresh cilantro and dry-roasted peanuts.
 The combination of the piping hot shrimp and chilled salad was out of this world.
 The shrimp was beautifully juicy and it’s breading brought a subtle crunch to the dish.